-If you purchase a DNA kit from 23andMe or AncestryDNA, you can import your raw DNA data to Vitagene.
-You will then get the diet, exercise and supplement reports for $49 or $289.
+If you purchase a DNA kit from 23andMe or AncestryDNA, you can import your raw data to Vitagene.
+You will then get the diet, exercise and supplement reports for $30.

-This most complete genetic test reads 100% of your DNA.
-That is 10,000 times more data compared to test like 23andMe, AncestryDNA, and Vitagene!
-A few years ago personal genome sequencing used to cost millions and dollars.
-Today we are offering it for less than $300.
+Furthermore, we offer a 30X Whole-Genome Sequencing service!
+This complete genetic test reads 100% of your DNA.
+That is 1,000 times more data compared to tests like 23andMe, AncestryDNA, and Vitagene!

-Finally, at Nebula Genomics we are building a privacy-first personal genomics service.
+Finally, at Nebula Genomics, we are building a privacy-first personal genomics service.
 We are developing technologies that enable our users to stay in control of their data.
-They can also share it securely to help scientists find cures to disease.
-If you choose to share your data with a third party, you can get compensated.

 Here is a comparison of Vitagene vs Nebular Genomics, 23andMe, and AncestryDNA:

 |Ownership of data